UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

 It may be a good idea to look in the
 <a href="https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/tree/master/data" target="_blank">data
-folder</a> data folder to see exactly where the data you are loading in the exercises is coming from.
+folder</a> to see exactly where the data you are loading in the exercises is coming from.

 ---